 Serving as a sort of middle ground, time and attendance solutions can provide managers with the oversight they need without restricting the flexibility of their remote employees.

-Solutions like CAVU HCM’s time tracking software enable employers to monitor employee attendance through using electronic timesheets.
+Solutions like CAVU HCM’s time tracking software enable employers to monitor remote employee attendance through using electronic timesheets.
 Just like punching-in at physical workplaces, digital time clocks allow employees to record when they start and end work.
 As long as employees are diligent, a timekeeping system should sufficiently reflect their attendance.

 Along with recording work, time and attendance solutions also expedite the payroll process by importing timecards directly into the platform – putting an end to manual data entry.